jrlmx/sourdough/README.md

 ## Road to somekind of stability...

-Move the default starter(s) to a separate unembedded directory or a different repository.
-Develop a compilation or installation script to check the contents of the starters folder.
+Move the default starter(s) to a separate unembedded directory or a different repository...
+...Develop a compilation or installation script to check the contents of the starters folder.
 If no starters are detected, prompt the user to move or download the default starters into the empty folder.
 This approach minimizes the risk of overwriting a user’s existing starter(s) when updating their local repository to the latest version.
-Alternatively, rename the "flux" starter to "default" and update the .gitignore to exclude all other subdirectories.
+...Alternatively, rename the "flux" starter to "default" and update the .gitignore to exclude all other subdirectories.
 This method is less robust but simpler to implement.

 Write tests—and then write more tests.
 Improve command validation.
 Define a schema for config.json once its structure is finalized.
 Etc...